Morocco and Moroccan Henna

 A variation of the Lalla Malika henna design

 Rounding out the trio is the lovely Lalla Malika, sometimes known as the “henna jinniyya” (the feminine form of the word jinn).
-This flirty, promiscuous jinn loves to tickle people and make them laugh; she demands that her followers be well dressed and perfumed.
+This flirty, promiscuous jinn loves to tickle people and make them laugh; she demands that her followers be well-dressed and perfumed.
 Malika, with her fondness for married men, speaks only French and can be found in clothes closets.
 Her favorite color is pink; she likes sandalwood incense; and her favorite music is from the Gnawa and Jilali.
 Before hennaing, one should burn sandalwood to prevent Malika’s tickling from smudging the work.

 For much more information about Moroccan henna please take a look at our book, Moor: A Henna Atlas of Morocco by Lisa Butterworth and Nic Tharpa Cartier.
+Join us in Morocco for our Mektoub Henna Journeys

-For more information about henna history you can't do better than the blog of Noam Sienna.
+For more information about henna history, you can't do better than the blog of Noam Sienna.
 His articles are fascinating yet scholarly with photos that will blow you away.